Scientific Director, Faculty

 Director, Research Development & Finance

-Ann Pace currently co-leads the UC Santa Cruz Genomics Institute, where she also oversees research development and finances, managing $22M in research funding.
+Ann Pace leads the UC Santa Cruz Genomics Institute grant and finance teams.
 Ann started her career as a pharmaceutical scientist at Pfizer Central Research, working on dosage form development.
 She received her Ph.D. in Cellular and Molecular Pharmacology at UCSF, focusing on how specific genetic changes lead to tumor growth.
 She continued in molecular biology as an NIH postdoctoral scholar at Stanford.
-Ann went on to work in the gene sequencing group at the biotech company Hyseq.
-Ann returned to academia to help start a new interdisciplinary effort at UCSC – the Center for Biomolecular Science and Engineering.
-She has been instrumental in establishing a biotech incubator in Santa Cruz.
+Ann went on to work in gene sequencing and bioinformatic analysis at a Silicon Valley biotech firm before returning to academia to help start a new interdisciplinary effort at UCSC – the Center for Biomolecular Science and Engineering – and helped shape its evolution into the UC Santa Cruz Genomics Institute.
 You can see her publications and patents here.

 My work involves building computational tools for understanding genomes, and I serve as Director of the UCSC Computational Genomics Lab as well as an Associate Research Scientist within the UC Santa Cruz Genomics Institute.
 I also direct the Center for Big Data in Translational Genomics, a partnership coordinated by UC Santa Cruz between industry and academic institutions as part of the NIH Big Data to Knowledge (BD2K)project, which is building an infrastructure for researchers and clinicians around the world to analyze massive sets of genomic information for medical use.